allmyles/allmyles-docs/flights.rst

           refer to it when booking)
         - **price** (:ref:`Price`) -- contains the price of the baggage tier
         - **max_weights** (*Float* *\[ \]*) -- the maximum weight of each
-          piece of baggage a passenger can take in this tier, can be an empty list if there's no limit
+          piece of baggage a passenger can take in this tier in kg, can be an empty array if there's no limit.
+Having multiple items in this array means that for the specified price, the passenger can check in as many baggages as there are items in the array.

 .. _FormFields: